chaosparrot/parrot.py/docs/PATTERNS.md

 This is just fine to start off with, however, you will quickly find some problems.
 As the model isn't that sophisticated, it will recognize some sounds that it doesn't know as hissing.
 Maybe you were just sliding a mouse over a mouse mat, or you were brushing your hand through your hair, and the model might think that is a hissing sound, because it doesn't know those other sounds.

-The easiest fix for that is the 'power' and 'intensity' thresholds, which are basically just indications of how loud the sound needs to be.
-I would recommend using the 'power' threshold, as it is a more accurate representation of loudness.
+The easiest fix for that is the 'power' threshold, which are basically just indications of how loud the sound needs to be to activate.

 When we change the threshold bit in the above example to this:
 ```
 	'threshold': {